A Semi-Self-Supervised Approach for Dense-Pattern Video Object Segmentation: Discussion

 \section{Discussion}

-In this study, we proposed a semi-self-supervised learning methodology to develop a novel model architecture designed for segmenting videos with dense patterns.
-Our approach is semi-supervised as it involves the initial training of the model using computationally annotated synthesized videos that were exclusively generated from wheat heads extracted from seven annotated frames originating from two domains.
-Additionally, our methodology is self-supervised, as we utilized model-generated annotations (weak labels) for further model development.
-We also incorporated self-supervised image prediction alongside mask prediction during model training.
-By utilizing synthesized and weakly labeled videos for model development, we circumvented the labor-intensive process of manual segmentation for high-frame-rate videos capturing dense and small objects.
+In this paper, we proposed a semi-supervised method for segmenting videos with dense patterns using only seven manually annotated frames for large-scale data synthesis, weakly-supervised learning with pseudo-labels, and self-supervised learning via reconstruction.
+By leveraging synthesized and pseudo-labeled clips, we bypassed the costly manual labeling step typically required for videos of small and dense objects, such as videos of crop fields.

-We introduced a novel architecture for Dense Video Object Segmentation (DVOS) tasks.
-This architecture integrates a hierarchical diffusion process as its core and employs a spatiotemporal mechanism for object segmentation through multi-task image/mask prediction.
-Specifically, we devised a new UNet-style~\cite{ronneberger2015u,oktay2018attention} architecture with reduced parameters achieved through shared encoders and decoders.
-This architecture features two distinct heads for frame and mask prediction, enhancing efficiency in utilizing shared decoder feature maps and robustness during model training.
+We engineered an automatic data synthesis method, replacing manual annotation by simulating motion and optical flow.
+Extending~\cite{Najafian2022SemiSelfSupervisedLF} with object- and frame-level motions, we generated diverse datasets with various backgrounds.
+The synthetic data alone achieved a Dice score of $0.42$ to $0.48$ with \VideoSyntheticModel{} when evaluated on our manually-annotated test set (Table~\ref{tab:table_03}).
+Fine-tuning with a few minutes of pseudo-labeled wheat-field videos further improved the model's performance by $17\%$ to $43\%$ across different test sets.

-In VOS, most studies~\cite{dai2016instance, maninis2018video, robinson2020learning, meinhardt2020make, cheng2022xmem, cheng2021rethinking} incorporate the segmentation masks of reference frames as auxiliary inputs of their network.
-To be more specific, they employ the manual annotation of the videos' initial frame, coupled with either human- or model-generated segmentation maps for subsequent reference frames, and then utilize them within the encoder, decoder, or both components of the network, with the ultimate objective of generating the segmentation mask corresponding to $\mathcal{Q}$.
-In this work, however, we fed solely the reference image frames to the model and employed only the query mask as the ground truth.
-We exclusively leverage weak masks, derived from an image-based segmentation model~\cite{Najafian2022SemiSelfSupervisedLF}, as opposed to relying on manual or VOS-model generated segmentation labels.
+Furthermore, we introduced a convolution-based architecture for DVOS tasks, integrating a hierarchical diffusion process and a spatiotemporal mechanism via multi-task frame/mask prediction.
+Retaining the well-established UNet-style~\cite{ronneberger2015u,oktay2018attention} architecture with shared encoders and decoders, we added two task-distinct heads for frame and mask prediction and incorporated spatiotemporal attention modules into the skip connections to effectively capture and temporal dependencies across frames.